moienr/YOLO_Road_Damage/README.md

 ## Model
 To start with, I used the [YoloV1](https://arxiv.org/abs/1506.02640) model.
 It is a single stage object detection model.
 It is simple and easy to implement.
-It is also fast, with 45 FPS on a Titan X GPU.
-At the time of, I only trained the model for 100 epochs, but it is already able to detect the road damages, albeit not very well.
+It is also fasف.
+At the time of, I only trained the model for 30 epochs, but it is already able to detect the road damages, albeit not very well.

 ![Image 1](./imgs/arc.png)